phmullins/website-boilerplate/README.md

 ## Website Boilerplate

-A simple HTML5/CSS3 framework for creating new websites.
+Tired of recreating the wheel every time you want to start a new website?
+HTML/CSS boilerplate code to the rescue!
+This is a super simple framework for easily creating new websites.

 ## Author
 Created by [Patrick H. Mullins](http://www.pmullins.net).
 You can find me on  [Twitter](https://twitter.com/phmullins) and on [Telegram](https://telegram.org/) as @pmullins.